Rain Gauges: What They Are, How They Work, And The Different Types Of Rain Gauges

 What Is A Rain Gauge?

-A rain gauge is a meteorological instrument used to measure precipitation in its liquid form in a specific area over a predetermined period of time.
-It is typically used as part of a weather station to measure current and determine future weather conditions, monitoring the water cycle, as well as refining forecasting models.
+A rain gauge is defined as a meteorological instrument used to measure the amount of precipitation in its liquid form in a specific area over a defined period of time.
+It typically forms part of a weather station, which uses it to display current and determine future weather conditions.

 Also known as udometers and pluviometers, rain gauges are considered to be one of the oldest meteorological instruments ever invented and widely used.